walexrvp/PayWithCapture-PHP/examples/account-payment-example.md

 ```
 use PayWithCapture\PayWithCaptureClient;

+//You can find your clientId, $clientSecret in your PayWithCapture DevCenter settings page
+$clientId = "745474656hdhdgftfyfjfkg";
+$clientSecret = "jyrtr64546470od";

+$env = "staging"; // $env should be "staging" when in dev mode and in production change to "production"
 $client = new PayWithCaptureClient($clientId, $clientSecret, $env);
 $accountClient = $client->getAccountPaymentClient();

 $data = array(
     "amount" => 1000,
     "description" => "payment for a forLoop shirt",